DannyWeitekamp/Quantifying-Knowledge-Tracing-Time-Saved/README.md

 print(f"Total Time Saved: {total_time_saved/60:.2f} minutes or {total_time_saved/3600:.2f} hours. ({100*total_time_saved/total_time:.2f})% of {total_time/3600} total hours")
 ```

-    avg_extra_probs_old_model: 4.19
+    avg_extra_probs_old_model: 4.20
-    Total Time Saved: 524.36 minutes or 8.74 hours.
-(34.96)% of 25.0 total hours
+    Total Time Saved: 525.22 minutes or 8.75 hours.
+(35.01)% of 25.0 total hours

 &emsp; In total a the 5% better model gives us a rather large expected time saving of 35%.

 ## What about whole model RMSE?

 &emsp; We can do a similar calculation for the RMSE of the whole model (not just at the threshold point).
 However, the RMSE outside of the neighborhood of the mastery threshold has no bearing on the problem selection behavior of a knowledge-tracer.
 Nonetheless in this case if we tweak the parameters so that the RMSE difference of the whole model is 5% then, we get a similar RMSE difference in the neighborhood of the mastery threshold.
 It's hard to say if this is true in general or  a quirk of comparing two versions of the same model: one with ground-truth parameters and one with perturbed parameters.
-The more typical comparison would be to compare two models with different choices of independant variables, like Performance Factors Analysis (PFA) versus Additive Factors Model (AFM), or a different model variety entirely like Baysian Knowledge Tracing (BKT) or Deep Knowledge Tracing (DKT).
+The more typical comparison would be to compare two models with different choices of independant variables, like Performance Factors Analysis (PFA)[3] versus Additive Factors Model (AFM)[1], or a different model variety entirely like Baysian Knowledge Tracing (BKT)[2] or Deep Knowledge Tracing (DKT)[4].
 The reality is that we really ought to be in the habit of reporting model performance statistics around reasonable threshold choices (i.e. 85%, 90%, 95%).

 ```python